-Users can also manually type a URL for a specific coordinate in the Decentraland map to spawn to that location.
+Players can also manually type a URL for a specific coordinate in the Decentraland map to spawn to that location.
 You can also share links to URLs that have hard-coded initial coordinates.

-Keep in mind that if a user starts at a location that is walled out or below the level of the terrain, it won’t be a pleasant experience.
+Keep in mind that if a player starts at a location that is walled out or below the level of the terrain, it won’t be a pleasant experience.
 To avoid this, there’s a way you can define a set of specific locations in your scene that is safe to spawn into.
 See scene metadata for details.

-In future releases, users will also be able to navigate the world rapidly using maps with spawn points, lists of popular locations, and friend locations.
+In future releases, players will also be able to navigate the world rapidly using maps with spawn points, lists of popular locations, and friend locations.
 The SDK will also make it possible to add teleports in your scene that can transport to other parts of the world.

-When a user steps outside the scene, all UI elements are removed to not intervene with other scenes.
+When a player steps outside the scene, all UI elements are removed to not intervene with other scenes.
 Players also have a button available in their screen to toggle all UI elements in the scene off, this is mainly useful to prevent abusive behavior by scenes that may want to cover all of the player’s field of view.

 The top 10% of the screen is reserved only for the default Decentraland UI.
 This measure is to prevent scene UIs to pose as official Decentraland UIs or even Browser wallets like Metamask, ensuring a safer experience for players.